Skip to content

 7. Conclusion

-Warmth and Competence are the core mechanisms through which humans judge intention, trustworthiness, and capability.
-Scientific research and Retorio’s data converge on the same conclusion: Salespeople who master Warmth + Competence outperform others.
+Warmth and Competence are how humans judge intention, trustworthiness, and capability.
+The science and Retorio's own data say the same thing: salespeople who master both outperform everyone else.

 • Abele, A. E., & Wojciszke, B. (2014).
 Communal and agentic content in social cognition: A dual perspective model.
 Advances in Experimental Social Psychology, 50, 195-255.